Hydrodynamic Limit for an Hamiltonian System with Boundary Conditions and Conservative Noise: Introduction

 We do not know any deterministic hamiltonian system that satisfy condition \ref{erg}, and this is a major challenging open problem in statistical mechanics.
 Stochastic perturbation of the dynamics that conserves energy and momentum can give such ergodic property and have been used in \cite{ovy} (cf. also \cite{ls,flo,ffl}).
 We use here a simpler stochastic mechanism than in \cite{ovy}: at random independent exponential times we exchange the momentum of nearest neighbor particles, as if they were performing an elastic collision.
 Under this stochastic dynamics, every stationary measure has the property to be excheangeable in the velocity coordinates, and this is sufficient to characterize it as a convex combination of Gibbs measures (cf. \cite{ffl} and \cite{stefano}).

 About condition \ref{smooth}, it is well known that nonlinear hyperbolic equations in general develop shocks also starting from smooth initial condition.
 Characterization and uniqueness of weak solutions in presence of shock is a challenging problem in the theory of hyperbolic equations.
-We expect shock decrease the thermodynamic entropy associated to the profiles of the conserved quantities (i.e. a macroscopic decrease of the thermodynamic entropy).
-The way relative entropy work in this case is in comparing the microscopic Gibbs entropy production (associated to the probability distribution of the system at a given time) with the macroscopic (thermodynamic) entropy production.
+We expect that a shock will increase the thermodynamic entropy associated to the profiles of the conserved quantities.

+The relative entropy method compares the microscopic Gibbs entropy production (associated to the probability distribution of the system at a given time) with the macroscopic (thermodynamic) entropy production.
 If no shocks are present both entropy productions are small.
 The presence of the boundary force changes a bit this balance, since one should take into account the (macroscopic) change of entropy due to the work performed by the force.
 It turns out that the right choice of the boundary conditions in the macroscopic equation compensate this large entropy production, keeping the time derivative of the relative entropy small.
-It would be interesting to prove similar cancellation of entropy productions when this is caused by shocks, as it would allow to prove the hydrodynamical limit in these cases.
+It would be interesting to prove similar cancellation of entropy productions when this is caused by shocks, as it would allow to prove the hydrodynamical limit in these cases, and provide a microscopic derivation of irreversible thermodynamic \textbf{adiabatic} transformations, between thermodynaic equilibrium states that increase the thermodynamic entropy.
 Recent efforts in this direction use different methods (cf. \cite{fritz}).
+Similar results on isothermal transformation are mathematically easier (cf. \cite{ollaiso}).

-About condition \ref{curr}, it created a problem in \cite{ovy}, since in the usual gaz dynamics the energy current has the convecting term cubic in the velocities, while energy is quadratic.
+About condition \ref{curr}, it created a problem in \cite{ovy}: in the usual gaz dynamics the energy current has the convecting term cubic in the velocities, while energy is quadratic.
 This was fixed in \cite{ovy} by modifying the kinetic energy of the model: if the kinetic energy grows linearly as a function of the velocity, the energy current will grow also linearly.
 Since we work here in lagrangian coordinates, our energy current does not have the cubic convecting term.
 This allows us to work with the usual quadratic kinetic energy.